Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 Which is better for first-time visitors?

-Venetian is usually better for first-time visitors because it places you closer to the main activity areas within the resort.
+Venetian is usually better for first-time visitors who want easier access to the main activity areas within the resort.
+Palazzo is better for first-time visitors who prefer a quieter, more refined stay.